Make Your Collections Count!

 Check out this collections guide, Building living plant collections to support conservation (3MB).

-This is the result of a recently completed project headed by the Montgomery Botanical Center and funded by the Institute of Museum and Library Services, involving BGCI-US and the USDA's Chapman Field.
+This is the result of recently completed projects by the Montgomery Botanical Center and funded by the Institute of Museum and Library Services, involving BGCI US and the USDA''s Chapman Field.

 Every garden can support plant conservation via PlantSearch and GardenSearch:

 -Find out the conservation value of your collections and audit your plant names.

 -Connect your collections, expertise and facilities to the global botanical community.

 -Expand the collective knowledge of plant diversity in collections.